 After clicking on the Smoothing tool, you’ll find that your entire image is smoother and less defined.
 For more smoothness, you can adjust the Amount slider to the right, or slide it to the left for less smoothness.

-If you want to remove the smoothness from a specific part of your photo, simply click on the Paint tab to paint over your selected area.
+If you want to remove the smoothness from a specific part of your photo, simply click on the Erase tab to paint over your selected area.
 This way, you can keep an object in the foreground very detailed, while smoothing objects in the background.

 Tip: If you are wanting a subtle feel to your photo in the areas you are smoothing, layer small amounts of this technique on top of one another rather than increase the intensity in one go.
 To do this, add 25% intensity and select the blue button to apply.
 Repeat 2-3 times, decreasing the intensity each time.